 If you’ve fallen behind on your mortgage payments and a foreclosure sale is looming in the very near future, you might still be able to save your home.
-Read on to learn about how you can file bankruptcy, apply for a loan modification, or file suit against your lender to potentially stop the foreclosure entirely, or at least delay the foreclosure process.
+Read on to learn about how you can file bankruptcy, apply for a loan modification (or other workout option), or file suit against your lender to potentially stop the foreclosure entirely, or at least delay the process.

 If the foreclosure sale is scheduled to occur in the next few days, you can halt the sale immediately by filing for bankruptcy.

 The lender may file a motion for relief from the stay.
 The lender may attempt to have the stay lifted by filing a motion seeking permission from the court to continue with the foreclosure.
 Even if the bankruptcy court grants this motion and allows the foreclosure to proceed, the foreclosure will be delayed at least a month or two.
 This should provide you with time to explore alternatives to foreclosure with your lender.
-(To learn more about options to avoid foreclosure, see our section on Alternatives to Foreclosure.)
+(Read more about how bankruptcy can help with foreclosure.)

 Benefits of a Chapter 13 bankruptcy.
 A Chapter 13 bankruptcy can help you keep your home by restructuring your debts.
-You will repay debts (some in part and some in full) over a period of three to five years as part of a repayment plan.
-You may be able to avoid foreclosure and remain in your home with this type of bankruptcy since you can repay any delinquent mortgage payments through the plan.
+You will repay debts—some in part and some in full—over a period of three to five years as part of a repayment plan.
+You may be able to avoid foreclosure and remain in your home with this type of bankruptcy because you can repay any delinquent mortgage payments through the plan.

-Also, you will likely pay a fraction (or sometimes, none) of your unsecured debts during the plan period and possibly eliminate certain other debts (such as underwater second and third mortgages since they are considered unsecured loans) entirely when you complete your plan, freeing up money for your first mortgage.
+Also, you will likely pay a fraction (or sometimes, none) of your unsecured debts during the plan period and possibly eliminate certain other debts—like underwater second and third mortgages because they're considered unsecured loans—entirely when you complete your plan, freeing up money for your first mortgage.
 Even if you can’t complete the plan, filing for Chapter 13 bankruptcy will give you at least several months before a foreclosure can be completed.
 (For more information, see Your Home in Chapter 13 Bankruptcy.)

-While you don’t want to wait until the very last minute with this option, you can delay a foreclosure by applying for a loan modification (or other foreclosure avoidance option) because the lender could be restricted from dual tracking.
-(Dual tracking is when the lender proceeds with the foreclosure while a loss mitigation application is pending.
+While you don’t want to wait until the last minute with this option, you might be able delay a foreclosure by applying for a loan modification (or other foreclosure avoidance option) because the lender could be restricted from dual tracking.
+Dual tracking is when the lender proceeds with the foreclosure while a loss mitigation application is pending.
 (Read about laws that restrict dual tracking.)

 Ultimately, if your modification application is approved, the foreclosure will be permanently stopped so long as you keep up with the modified payments.

-California, Nevada, and Minnesota have each passed a Homeowner Bill of Rights that prohibits the dual tracking of foreclosures.
-This means loan servicers must make a decision to grant or deny a first-lien loss mitigation application before starting or continuing the foreclosure process.
+California, Colorado, Nevada, and Minnesota have each passed a Homeowner Bill of Rights that prohibits the dual tracking of foreclosures.
+This means loan servicers generally must make a decision to grant or deny a (typically) first-lien loss mitigation application before starting or continuing the foreclosure process.
 You must submit your application by a certain deadline to get protection from foreclosure under these laws.
-(Learn more about the California, Nevada, and Minnesota Homeowner Bill of Rights.)
+(Learn more about the California, Colorado, Nevada, and Minnesota Homeowner Bill of Rights.)

 As of January 10, 2014, under rules promulgated by the Consumer Financial Protection Bureau (CFPB), if a complete loss mitigation application is received more than 37 days before a foreclosure sale, the servicer may not move for a foreclosure judgment or order of sale, or conduct a foreclosure sale, until:

-(Learn more about the CFPB’s mortgage servicing rules in Nolo’s article Federal Rules Protecting Homeowners With Mortgages.)
+(Learn more about the CFPB’s mortgage servicing rules.)

-If your lender is using a nonjudicial process to foreclose (where the foreclosure is completed outside of the court system), then you may be able to delay or stop the foreclosure by filing a lawsuit against the lender to challenge the foreclosure.
-(This won’t work if the foreclosure is judicial since by the time of a foreclosure sale, you’ve already had your opportunity to be heard in court.)
+If your lender is using a nonjudicial process to foreclose—where the foreclosure is completed outside of the court system—then you might be able to delay or stop the foreclosure by filing a lawsuit against the lender to challenge the foreclosure.
+This tactic normally won’t work if the foreclosure is judicial because by the time of a foreclosure sale, you’ve already had your opportunity to be heard in court.

 To prevail in your lawsuit against your lender, you will need to prove to the satisfaction of the court that the foreclosure should not take place because, for example, the foreclosing lender: